ALLBio/allbiotc2/README.md

-# ALLBio testcase #2
+# SV-Autopilot
+## Structural Variation AUTOmated PIpeLine Optimization Tool
+by : Wai Yi	Leung,	Tobias	Marschall,	Laurent	Falquet, Yogesh Paudel, Hailiang Mei,	Alex Schoenhuth and Tiffanie Yael Moss

 This repository is used to store scripts written during the hackathon of ALLBio Testcase 2.

-The aims of this project are:
+We aim at providing :

-* to provide a pipeline for Structural variation calling
+* a pipeline for automated Structural variation calling
-* use this pipeline for benchmarking sv callers
+* an automated approach for benchmarking (new) SV tools.

 More information about the project can be found at the following websites: